shorvat/php-playground-on-aws/README.md

 echo "opcache.jit=1235" >> lib/php.ini
 ```

 That's it.
-You are ready to transfere the folder ```php-8-bin``` to your machine and put it into AWS Lambda project folder.
+You are ready to transfer the folder ```php-8-bin``` to your machine and put it into AWS Lambda project folder.

 ## Resources